-Athens is the capital and largest city in Greece, With a population of about 3,5 million people and long history, Athens stretches on a large peninsula that is protected by mountains from all sides of the horizon: Mt Egaleo to the west, Mt Parnes to the north, Mt Pentelikon to the northeast and Mt Hymettus to the east.
-The peninsula of Attica is located in the southern side of Greece and it is surrounded by the Aegean Sea, the Gulf of Evoikos, the Saronic Gulf and the Gulf of Corinth.
+With a population of about 3,5 million people and a long history, the city of Athens stretches on a large peninsula that is protected by mountains from all sides of the horizon: Mount Egaleo to the west, Mount Parnitha to the north, Mount Penteli to the northeast and Mount Hymettus to the east.
+Attica is located on the southern side of Greece and it is surrounded by the Aegean Sea, the Euboic Gulf, the Saronic Gulf and the Corinthian Gulf.

-Athens has a typical Meditteranean climate, which means hot and dry summers and mild winters.
-It rarely snows (usually every 3-4 years) and some rainfalls may occur in autumn.
-The coasts of Attica peninsula form nice coves to swim.
+The coasts of the Attica peninsula form nice coves to swim in.
 Most popular beaches are found on the way to Cape Sounion, such as Lagonisi, Legrena, and Kalivia.
 However, there are also nice beaches on the northeastern side of Attica, such as Marathon and Schinias.
-The geography of Athens has influenced Greek culture.

 Discover the Map of Athens